Our expanding research themes cover national and global issues and bring together cross faculty academics .

 The Institute of Maritime Law was founded in 1982 to give focus to an existing interest in maritime and international trade.

-The Institute of Criminal Justice Research examines issues relating to the balance between order and control of crime on the one hand and the protection of civil liberties on the other.
-In addition to providing the postgraduate courses in crime analysis, we also run a series of successful conferences.
+The Institute of Criminal Justice Research run from the Faculty of Social Science but to whose activities members of the Law School contribute, examines issues relating to the balance between order and control of crime on the one hand and the protection of civil liberties on the other.

 Much of the research conducted in the Law School adopts a socio-legal approach that examines the ways in which law operates within its social and political contexts.
 As such it aims to identify the societal impact of the law, as well as the policy dimensions associated with the application and enforcement of law.
 This is achieved by using traditional theoretical legal research methods and combining them with those adopted by other disciplines so that new perspectives are developed to help inform and develop an understanding of how law works in society.